Tinkerforge/doc/source/Software/API_Bindings.rst

  {
      public partial class MainPage : PhoneApplicationPage
      {
-         // Change host ip address to ip from brickd private static string HOST = "192.168.178.35";
+         // Change to the IP address of your host private static string HOST = "192.168.178.35";
          private static int PORT = 4223;
          private static string UID = "batti"; // Change to your UID